chebfun/chebsite/about/people.md

     fast algorithms based on orthogonal polynomials of codes including
     <code>legpts</code>, <code>sum</code>, <code>conv</code>, and
     <code>cheb2leg</code>.
 Since leaving Oxford he has been an active Chebfun
-    alumnus, and is one of the authors of Spherefun.
+    team alumnus, and is one of the authors of Spherefun.
     </div>

     <div class="col-xs-6 col-sm-3">